RoccoJay/Audio_to_Emotion/README.md

 # Classifying Audio to Emotion using RAVDESS

-This notebook includes code for reading in audio data, feature extraction, hyperparameter tuning with Optuna, and models including KNN, Logistic Regression, Decision Tree, Boosting, Bagging, Multilayer Perceptron, and Voting Classifiers.The Python library libROSA provided the main tools for processing and extracting features from the audio files utilized in this project.
+This notebook includes code for reading in audio data, feature extraction, hyperparameter tuning with Optuna, and models including KNN, Logistic Regression, Decision Tree, Boosting, Bagging, Multilayer Perceptron, and Voting Classifiers.
+The Python library libROSA provided the main tools for processing and extracting features from the audio files utilized in this project.

 Beginning with extracting MFCCs, Chroma, and Mel spectrograms from the audio files modeling was done with readily available models from Sci-kit Learn and other Python packages.
 Hyperparameter tuning for these models was accomplished using the Optuna framework.

-## Introduction & Background
+## Introduction

 Classifying audio to emotion is challenging because of its subjective nature.
 This task can be challenging for humans, let alone machines.
 Potential applications for classifying audio to emotion are numerous, including call centers, AI assistants, counseling, and veracity tests.

 There are numerous projects and articles available on this subject.
 Please see the references section at the bottom of this readme for useful and interesting articles and Jupyter notebooks on this or related topics.

 Overview of this notebook's approach for classifying audio to emotion:
 - Read WAV files in by using the libROSA package in Python.